cajpearce/Studentship/PyFlation/README.md

 	out of it.
 But was definitely easier in R.

 Module 3 - plotter.py:
 The process is essentially the same as in R, except with a few edits.
-	In python I decided to draw the colour boxes (for different Parliament terms) literally as they started/ended. in R this was done differently - it was done at the start of each term, not at the start of each govt. change.
+In python I decided to draw the colour boxes (for different Parliament terms) literally as they started/ended. in R this was done differently - it was done at the start of each term, not at the start of each government change.

 The code for R is a lot shorter, for essentially the same results.
 Plus I managed to fit in a lowess fitted line in R. In R the plot is made in under half the lines of code, and makes so much more sense.

 Conclusion?
 Python sucks for this sort of stuff.

 Code follow-through: